sparkle-project/sparkle-project.github.io/documentation/programmatic-setup/index.md

 Prefer to set the updater's initial properties in your bundle's Info.plist as described in [Customizing Sparkle](/documentation/customization/).
 This includes properties like the updater's feed URL and its update checking behavior.
 Only configuring the feed URL and signing keys (via `SUFeedURL` and `SUPublicEDKey`) in your bundle's Info.plist is strongly recommended, which are described in [later documentation sections](/documentation/#3-segue-for-security-concerns).

 Only set [SPUUpdater](/documentation/api-reference/Classes/SPUUpdater.html) (or `SUUpdater` for Sparkle 1) properties, related to update checking, programatically when the user wants to make updater setting changes, otherwise you may be ignoring the user's preferences and resetting the updater's cycle unnecessarily.
 Similarly, developers shouldn't maintain their own set of user defaults on top of [SPUUpdater](/documentation/api-reference/Classes/SPUUpdater.html) (or `SUUpdater`) properties that are documented to already be backed by `NSUserDefaults` from user setting changes.
-Please also refer to [Adding a Preferences UI](/documentation/preferences-ui).
+Please also refer to [Adding a Settings UI](/documentation/preferences-ui) for examples.

 If you want to switch to an alternative feed at runtime, please check our section on [setting the feed programmatically](/documentation/publishing#setting-the-feed-programmatically) first on the recommended API usage (which is not through `-setFeedURL:`).